retorquere/zotero-deb/README.md

 **PSA**

-I'm in the process of transferring the hosting of these packages to the Zotero organisation.
-Until that is done, the following options are available:
+I was in the process of transferring the hosting of these packages to the Zotero organisation.
+That may or may not yet happen, but right now, the following options are available.
+If you are getting errors, **please re-run install.sh or see the instructions below to re-install manually**.
+I have had to restructure the repos.
+I apologize, but it was a necessary simplification.
+Simply re-running the install is all that is required.

-* download from B2:
+* Primary repo, very much the preferred option:
   * (re)install using `curl -sL https://zotero.retorque.re/file/apt-package-archive/install.sh | sudo bash`
-* download from this repo
+* this github project
   * (re)install using `curl -sL https://github.com/retorquere/zotero-deb/releases/download/apt-get/install.sh | sudo bash`
   * **caveat**: github has made recent changes to how they're hosting release files, which triggered a long-standing bug in `apt`.
 If you hit this problem, see [this thread](https://github.com/linux-surface/linux-surface/issues/625) for a workaround.
+You will sometimes get errors that will say "mirror sync in progress?".
+If you do, wait and retry.
-* download from sourceforge
+* sourceforge. please pick another option even if you are using it now. sourceforge is bizarrely unreliable and I'm sorry I ever got this into the mix.
+But if you must
   * (re) install using `curl -sL https://downloads.sourceforge.net/project/zotero-deb/install.sh | sudo bash`
   * **caveat**: sourceforge uses a mirror system that updates haphazardly and which may redirect you to a mirror that is down.
 If you get errors, try again in a few hours.
+Or better yet, pick the first option.

 ----